 After a parent receives a Prior Written Notice (PWN) about a proposed change or refused action and continue to disagree with the school, they have choices for how to resolve those differences.
-The Individuals with Disabilities in Education Act (IDEA) outlines three resolution options which include: State Mediation, Due Process and State Complaint.
-The table below explains the basics of each Special Education resolution option, as well as where each option is explained in the Procedural Safeguards Manual for Parental Rights in Special Education.
+The Individuals with Disabilities in Education Act (IDEA) outlines three resolution options, they are: State Mediation, Due Process and State Complaint.
+The table below explains the basics of each Special Education resolution type, as well as where each is explained in the Procedural Safeguards Manual for Parental Rights in Special Education.

-Type of Dispute Resolution State Mediation Due Process Hearing State Complaint Page in Procedural Safeguards Manual Pages 19-21 Pages 21-23 Pages 14-16 Process A voluntary process where a neutral state trained mediator is assigned to oversee the mediation meeting.
+Type of Dispute Resolution State Mediation Due Process Hearing State Complaint Page in Procedural Safeguards Manual Pg.
+20-21 Pg.
+21-23 Pg.
+15-16 Process A voluntary process where a neutral state trained mediator is assigned to oversee the mediation meeting.
 A mediation is less formal than a due process hearing.
 There are enforced timelines.
 Lawyers may or may not be involved.
-A formal event that usually involves lawyers for both the school district/AEA and the family.
-A due process hearing happens in a court setting overseen by an Administrative Law Judge (ALJ) with specific timelines.
-A parent submits a written complaint to the lowa Department of Education when they think a Special Education rule has been violated.
-Every complaint filed by a parent is investigated by the lowa Department of Education within established timelines.
-Results A legal binding agreement is written and a person called a "shepherd" is assigned to address any issue that happens during implementation of the agreement.
-An Administrative Law Judge makes a decision that is legally binding.
-If it is determined a Special Education rule has been violated, a corrective action plan is required within one year.
-How parents start a resolution action The form to request a Mediation Conference is on page 44 in the Procedural Safeguards Manual.
-The form to request a Due Process Hearing is on page 42 in the Procedural Safeguards Manual.
-The State Complaint form is on page 40 in the Procedural Safeguards Manual.
+After requesting a due process, parents will be invited, and must attend a resolution session to attempt an agreement without a hearing.
+A due process hearing happens in a court setting with lawyers for the school district and family and is overseen by an Administrative Law Judge.
+A parent submits a written complaint to the Iowa Department of Education when they think a Special Education rule has been violated.
+After filing a written complaint a parent will be invited to a mediation, which they may choose to attend or not.
+Every complaint filed by a parent is investigated.
+Results A legally binding agreement is written and a person called a "shepherd" is assigned to address issues or problems implementing the agreement.
+An administrative law judge makes a decision that is legally binding.
+If it is determined a Special Education rule has been violated, a corrective action plan is required, within one year.
+How a parent requests the resolution action The form to request a Mediation Conference is on page 47 i n Procedural Safeguards Manual.
+The form to Request a Due Process Hearing is located on page 45 of the Procedural Safeguards Manual.
+The State Complaint form is on page 43 in the Procedural Safeguards Manual.